 1. Bake the bread.
 Cut a day-old loaf into pieces and bake until dry.

 2. Sauté veggies.
-While the bread dries, cook veggies in butter over low heat.
+While the bread dries, cook veggies in butter.
 Stir often, then add herbs.

 3. Toss with eggs and chicken stock.
 Mix the bread and veggies with chicken stock and eggs.